AdaY45/Food-order-app/README.md

 # Techologies

 The food ordering app was written with the help of the programming language JavaScript and its framework React.js.
-Also were used Redux, Redux Toolkit, CSS.
+Also were used Redux, Redux Toolkit, third party package React Router and CSS.